-While this is understandable, as people often turn to alcohol for comfort during stressful times, it can become a cycle that leads to drinking more than you’d like.
+While this is understandable, as people often turn to alcohol for comfort, it can become a cycle that leads to drinking more than you’d like.
 There’s evidence to suggest that people who drink due to stress tend to drink more, which can increase your tolerance, and mean that you end up needing larger quantities to feel the same effect.

 Reaching the ‘tipping point’

 Previous Slimming World research shows that alcohol can have a major impact on weight loss**.
 Most of us know that alcohol contains ‘hidden calories’, which are often higher than we realise and don’t fill us up like the calories in food.
 What you might not have considered is your ‘tipping point’.

 The tipping point is the point at which drinking alcohol tips us into drinking and eating far more than we ever intended – and it can impact hugely on our weight.
 In fact, our research revealed that it can lead us to consume, on average, an extra 6,300 calories in food and alcohol over the following two days.
 The study also found that half of those questioned reported cancelling physical activity they’d planned for the next day in favour of watching TV, staying in bed or spending time on social media.

 Average tipping point for men = 4 pints of beer